How To Fill Out Your AACOMAS Application

 In this section, you need to mention all the colleges or institutions you have attended, even if they are not related to your current program.
 You only need to fill this in once, even if you earned several degrees from the same institution.

-Make sure you include all institutions as, if you do not do this, your application can be undelivered, causing a delay in processing.
+Ensure you include all institutions as your application can cause processing delays if you do not do this.
 Include any summer courses or US military academies.
 You will also need to send an official transcript for each institution you attended.

 Transcript Entry

-In this section, you need to fill in all the coursework you have done at all the US and English Canadian colleges/universities that you attended.
+In this section, you need to fill in all the coursework you have done at all the US and English Canadian colleges/universities you attended.
 You will need to mention all the courses, not just prerequisites.
-You will also need to include any classes that you repeated, official transcript for all the courses.
+You will also need to include any repeated classes and provide official transcripts for all the courses.

 Professional Transcript Entry Service (PTE)

-If you feel that you can not enter all your coursework by yourself, the PTE specialist can do that for additional fees.
+If you can not enter all your coursework yourself, the PTE specialist can do that for additional fees.
 However, this is only possible if you have completed your coursework from accredited schools.
 Otherwise, all other coursework has to be filled in by you.

 AACOMAS Course Subjects